 News-Herald earns three NCPA awards

-In a virtual event held Feb.
-26, the North Carolina Press Association (NCPA) announced the winners of the 2019-2020 Advertising, News, Editorial and Photojournalism Contest.
+At its 149th annual convention held Aug.
+25 at the North Hills Hilton in Raleigh, the North Carolina Press Association (NCPA) announced the winners of the 2021-22 Advertising, News, Editorial and Photojournalism Contest.

 Only three winners are named in each category within each newspaper division.
-The News-Herald competes in Division C (non-daily publications with a circulation of more than 10,000 per week).
+The News-Herald competes in Division B (non-daily publications with a circulation of less than 10,000 per week).

 News-Herald staff writers are routinely recognized for their work by the NCPA.

 In 2020-21, Staff Writer Holly Taylor captured two awards: second place for Serious Columns, and third place for General News Photography.
 That same year, Bryant won first place in the category of Headline Writing.